iamdtang/skaterdav85.github.io/_assignments/client-side-templating.md

 * the score - the `score` property
 * If `num_comments` > 0, show the number of comments.
 Otherwise, show "No comments.".
 Hint: Use the Handlebars `if` helper.
 Also, in Handlebars, 0 is treated as falsey.

 This part should use the Handlebars client-side templating library.
-Start by creating a template defined in a `<script type="text/handlebars">` tag.

 ## Handling Errors

-If the user typed in an invalid subreddit name, you will get a 404 HTTP response.
+If the user typed in an invalid subreddit name, the Reddit API will respond with a 404 HTTP response.
 This means that the subreddit can't be found.
 When 400 or 500 level HTTP responses are returned, the error handler in the `then()` of a promise is invoked.
 For example:

 ```js
 $.getJSON('https://www.reddit.com/r/{subreddit}.json').then(function() {